jonhoo/wp2ghost/README.md

     $ npm install
     $ node bin/wp2ghost.js <your-wordpress-xml> > ghost.json

-Next, go to http://example.com/ghost/debug and import `ghost.json`, and all your content should show up!
+Next, go to http://example.com/admin, select Labs in the menu on the left, and import `ghost.json`.
+All your content should now show up!

 Happy migrating!